NVIDIA/modulus/README.md

   for domain experts.

 ### Domain Specific Packages
+The following are packages dedicated for domain experts of specific communities catering to their unique exploration needs.
 - [Earth-2 Studio)](https://github.com/NVIDIA/earth2studio): Open source project
   to enable climate researchers and scientists to explore and experiment with AI models for weather and climate.

+### Research packages
+The following are research packages that get packaged into Modulus once they are stable.
+- [Modulus Makani](https://github.com/NVIDIA/modulus-makani): Experimental library designed to enable the research and development of machine-learning based weather and climate models.
+- [Earth2 Grid] (https://github.com/NVlabs/earth2grid): Utilities for working geographic data defined on various grids.
+- [Earth-2 MIP](https://github.com/NVIDIA/earth2mip): Utilities for model intercomparison for weather and climate models.

 # Who is contributing to Modulus